BurntSushi/blog/content/post/regex-internals.md

 minimality in favor of using a bounded amount of memory.
 But it's usually close enough.

-The reverse case is not as easy.
 The reverse case cannot be handled so easily because there is no simple way to reverse sort the output of the `utf8` module in a way that works with Daciuk's algorithm (as far as I know).
 To work around this, I built a bespoke data structure called a [range trie] that re-partitions the output of the `utf8` module in reverse such that it's sorted and non-overlapping.
 Once this is done, we can use Daciuk's algorithm just like we do for forward case.
 The problem, though, is that this can increase the time it takes to build an NFA quite a bit.
 Because of that, one needs to opt into it.
-First, without the reverse shrinkng:
+First, without the reverse
+shrinkng:

 ```
 $ regex-cli debug thompson --no-table --no-captures '\w' -r | tail -n20